bradyhouse/house/fiddles/aws/overview.md

 ### SageMaker

-	Service designed to make really easy for developers to use [deep learning](https://en.wikipedia.org/wiki/Deep_learning).
+	Service designed to make really easy for developers to use deep learning.
 It is brand new as of 2017.
+	For an explanation of "deep learning", see https://en.wikipedia.org/wiki/Deep_learning.

 ### Comprehend